ArmSct/Virtual-Machine-Brute-Force-Detection/README.md

 <img width="1550" height="619" alt="brave_xLUkLMYCrU" src="https://github.com/user-attachments/assets/fed7f0c3-71c3-4888-8f16-dae8b285f2e6" />

 Eradication:
-Brute force was not successful, no threats related to this incident.
+Brute-force attempts were unsuccessful, and no threats have been identified in connection with this incident.

 Post-Incident:
 Notes were recorded within the incident and a corporate policy was proposed to require this for all VMs going forward. (this can be done with Azure Policy).
 The incident was then closed out.

 <img width="372" height="369" alt="brave_z4GzfUct4H" src="https://github.com/user-attachments/assets/c18a4cfb-b9ae-44b1-a905-7f5fa835a82b" />